StruccAB/swift-style-guide/README.markdown

 }

 ```
-For single-expression closures one one line, use implicit returns:
+For single-expression closures one statement, use implicit returns:

 ```swift
 attendeeList.sort { $0 > $1 }
 ```

-For single-expression closures with more than one line, use explicit returns:
+For closures with more than one statement, use explicit returns:

 ```swift
 attendeeList.map { a, b in